kurt-smith/anagrams_api/README.md

 - Endpoint that takes a set of words and returns whether or not they are all anagrams of each other
 - Endpoint to return all anagram groups of size >= *x*
 - Endpoint to delete a word *and all of its anagrams*

-*Note: This project is a work in progress*

 ### Dependencies